kkphoenixgx/kkphoenixgx/ReadMe.md

 1- I made a [calculator using js](https://kkphoenixgx.github.io/CalculadoraJs/) made all just with css, html and js without ES6, for you take a look into my vanilla programming.
 This project don't have a responsive page yet

+2- In my javascript course I have already made some sites that I have followed the course but personalizate it myself like the users tab page at my [projeto usuários repository](https://kkphoenixgx.github.io/curso-javascript-projeto-usuarios)

 <!--END_SECTION:activity-->

 <br>